viamrobotics/prime/packages/blocks/README.md

 ## Installation

-Add PRIME core using your package manager of choice:
+Add PRIME blocks using your package manager of choice:

 ```
-pnpm add --save-dev @viamrobotics/prime-core
+pnpm add --save-dev @viamrobotics/prime-blocks
 ```

 Additionally, `@viamrobotics/prime-core` must be installed, and all of its installation steps must be followed.